 DBCC CHECKDB (‘DB Name’, REPAIR_ALLOW_DATA_LOSS)

-- The first and foremost requirement is that the particular database should be in a single-user mode to be able to run either of the three Repair commands.
-When a user does not set the database in single user mode then, the following error message occurs:
+- The first and foremost requirement is that the particular database should be in a single-user mode to run either of the three Repair commands.
+When a user does not set the database in single-user mode, the following error message occurs:

 “Repair Statement is not processed.
-Database needs to be in Single user mode.
+The database needs to be in Single user mode.

 DBCC execution completed.
 If DBCC printed error messages, contact your system administrator.”

-You can alter the SQL database into single user mode by the following command:
+You can alter the SQL db into single user mode by the following command:

 ALTER DATABASE DatabaseName SET SINGLE_USER WITH ROLLBACK IMMEDIATE

-- Secondly, the syntax to execute the DBCC CHECKDB repair commands must be used correctly.
-It is only then that the discrepancies shall get fixed, resulting in an entirely healthy database file.
+- Secondly, you must use the syntax to execute the DBCC CHECKDB repair commands correctly.
+It is only then that the discrepancies shall get fixed, resulting in a healthy database file.

 - The DBCC repair statements are not validated memory-optimized tables.
-In such cases, i.e. if integrity issues occur in a memory-optimized table, you must restore the backup to gain access to the data in MDF file, provided the backup file is not in a damaged state.
+In such cases, i.e., if integrity issues occur in a memory-optimized table, you must restore the backup to gain access to the data in db file, provided the backup file is not in a damaged state.

-The DBCC DBCHECK repair tools failed!
-What next?
+The DBCC CHECKDB Repair Tool failed!
+What Next?

-How to Repair Corrupt MDF File, using Stellar Repair for MS SQL Tool
+Read this: How to Repair Corrupt MDF File using Stellar Repair for MS SQL Tool